TimSchopf/undercover_request/README.md

 # 'undercover_request' Module
-Returns an requests.Response instance  of an url and uses a random proxy and a random user agent for anonymization
+Returns a requests.Response instance  of an url and uses a random proxy and a random user agent for anonymization

 ## Install
 The `undercover_request` module can be installed from GitHub using `pip`: